darkFunction/Nand2Tetris/README.md

 # Nand2Tetris
 Implementations for the HACK computer

-`VMTranslator.swift` -- Parser/compiler from stack-based virtual machine to Hackassembly
+`VMTranslator.swift` -- Parser/compiler from stack-based virtual machine to Hack assembly